Evan Mackie: Sicily and Italy

 From mid-July, No. 243 Squadron began operating from an airstrip at Comiso, on Sicily.
 For the next several days, patrols and escort missions were carried.
 At the end of the month the squadron moved again, this time to Pachino.
 It carried on with its flying duties and on 8 August Mackie's acting rank was made permanent.
 The campaign in Sicily ended on 19 August and the squadron began preparing for offensive operations against mainland Italy, moving to Cassala airstrip, on the island's east coast.
 It flew patrols over the Straits of Messina on 3 and 4 September, the commencement of the Allied invasion of Italy.
 The following week it covered the landings at Salerno.
 After unsuccessful engagements with Bf 109s in the preceding days, Mackie destroyed a Dornier Do 217 bomber near Salerno on 11 September.
 Shortly afterwards the squadron moved to an airstrip 8 mi from Salerno.
 At the end of the month, Mackie was awarded a bar to the DFC he had received earlier in the year.

-For much of October, poor weather affected flying but on 15 October, Mackies's last operation wth No. 243 Squadron, he damaged a Bf 109 while patrolling above the Volturno River.
+For much of October, poor weather affected flying but on 15 October, Mackies's last operation with No. 243 Squadron, he damaged a Bf 109 while patrolling above the Volturno River.
 Shortly afterwards he relinquished his acting squadron leader rank and was transferred away from the squadron to the headquarters of No. 324 Wing; this was as punishment for the inappropriate acquisition of vehicles by squadron personnel.
 His banishment was brief for in early November, he was posted to command of No. 92 Squadron, part of No. 244 Wing, and operating along the Adriatic coast flying Spitfire Mark VIIIs.
 For next the few weeks, Mackie's operational flying consisted mainly of patrols along the Sangro River and on one of these, on 3 December, he destroyed a Bf 109 when his section intercepted a dozen German fighters west of Casoli.
 He shot down another Bf 109 two days later and on 16 December, back near Casoli, damaged a Bf 109.

 In mid-January 1944, No. 92 Squadron moved to an airstrip near Naples in order to provide aerial cover for the forthcoming landings at Anzio.
 On the day of the landings, 22 January, Mackie flew two patrols and several more over the next few days.
 During one of these, on 27 January, he damaged a Bf 109 but also received flak damage from gunners on nearby Allied navy ships.
-He shot down a Fw 190 on 2 February, one of around 15 that were encountered by the squadron patrolling over Anzio.
+He shot down a Fw 190 on 2 February, one of around fifteen that were encountered by the squadron patrolling over Anzio.
 He flew his final patrol with No. 92 Squadron on 18 February, after which he was taken off flight duties for a rest, returning to England in April.
 By this time, he had completed 349 sorties and 492 flying hours on operations.